-Some users are suggesting to create a new pst file and then set your old pst file as the default one.
-According to users, this method solved the issue for many of them, so feel free to try it.
+Some users are suggesting creating a new pst file and then setting your old pst file as the default one.
+According to them, this method solved the issue for many, so feel free to try it.

 - Go to the Outlook installation directory and run scanpst.exe file.

 - After the program starts, in the Enter the name of the file you want to scan field enter the name of .pst file or click the Browse button and locate the file manually.

 - Click the Start button to start the scanning.